 More Related Articles:

-How Long Does a Whole-House Water Filtration System Last?
+How Much Does a Whole-House Water Filter Cost?

 Expect to pay between $1,500 and $10,000 (CAD 1,900 and CAD 12,500) for a whole-house water filter.
 How much you pay depends on the system size, filtration method and brand.
 You'll also need to pay around $500 (CAD 625) to have your system professionally installed, but costs could be higher if you’ll need extensive plumbing modifications.

 Reverse-osmosis filters are the most common type of whole-house water filter.
 They work by pushing water from the main supply through a semipermeable membrane at high pressure to remove larger particles.
 Therefore, a reverse-osmosis filter can remove unpleasant-tasting chemicals while softening your water to protect your plumbing system.